Agricultural Development Act

 Article 26

-Farmers, who voluntarily and jointly undertake agricultural practices in compliance with the specific requirements as stipulated by the competent authorities, may form cooperation groups for management.
+Farmers, who voluntarily and jointly undertake agricultural practices in compliance with the specific requirements as stipulated by the competent authorities, may form Agricultural Production and Marketing Groups for management.
 On the basis of the operation status, the competent authority may provide guidance, rewards and subsidization.

-The provisions regulating requirements for establishing a cooperation group, application procedures, appraisal methods, guidance, rewards, subsidization and other items with are to be enacted by the central competent authority.
+The provisions regulating requirements for establishing an Agricultural Production and Marketing Group, application procedures, appraisal methods, guidance, rewards, subsidization and other items with are to be enacted by the central competent authority.

 Article 27

-The central competent authority shall promulgate respectively standard specifications of agricultural materials of the seed and seedling of plants, breeding animals, fertilizers, feeds, pesticides and veterinary drugs, as well as criteria for the factories/plants establishment, in order to facilitate the inspection of the said materials accordingly.
+The central competent authority shall respectively promulgate standard specifications of agricultural materials of the seed and seedling of plants, breeding animals, fertilizers, feeds, agro-pesticides and veterinary drugs, as well as establish the criteria for the factories/plants establishment, in order to conduct the inspection of the said materials accordingly.

-In order to elevate the quality level of agricultural products and processed products and maintain the rights and interests of consumers, the central competent authority shall carry out the certification or verification for the logo authentication system of the related products.
+In order to elevate the quality level of agricultural products and processed products and maintain the rights and interests of consumers, the central competent authority shall implement the certification and accreditation system for the certification marks of the related products.

 Article 28